alexionut01/WeatherApp/README.md

 • How to use the UITextField to get user input <br>
 • Parse JSON data <br>
 • How to use URLSession <br>
-• How to use Grand Central Dispatch to fetch the main thread <br>
+• How to use Dispatch Queue to fetch the main thread <br>
 </p>